seald/sscrypto/README.md

 [![npm version](https://img.shields.io/npm/v/sscrypto.svg)](https://www.npmjs.com/package/sscrypto)

-_Super-Simple Crypto_ is a wrapper around other cryptography libraries, intended to be simple to use, provide a consistent interface for multiple encryption backends (for now, forge and nodeJS crypto), and well-chosen parameters.
+_Super-Simple Crypto_ is a wrapper around other cryptography libraries, intended to be simple to use, provide a consistent interface for multiple encryption backends (for now, forge, nodeJS [`crypto`](https://nodejs.org/api/crypto.html), and [WebCrypto.subtle](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)), and well-chosen parameters.

 It was created by [Seald](https://www.seald.io/) to unify crypto accross its projects.